codewars/docs/content/concepts/kata/translations.md

 - **Example solution**, to show that it's possible to solve the kata.
 - **Solution setup**, which works as a stub to work on for users training on the kata.
-- **Sample tests**, with some initial test cases which can be expanded when training on a kata.
+- **Sample tests**, with some initial test cases which can be expanded by the user training on a kata.
 Sample tests can also serve as an example how the solution is called.
 - **Tests** which are run against user's solution when they consider their solution ready.
 All the tests run in this snipped must pass to consider the kata solved.
 - **Preloaded** snippet, which contains code not visible to users, and availale for both sample tests and full tests.